mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Contact us 403|](/img/sunburnt-country/contact_us_403_error.png)
 *This is an excellent way of using computers to solve the problem of "random people keep sending me angry letters"*

-Well rip I guess.
+Well rip I guess[^underconstruction].
 I eventually realised the people to talk to were probably the government.

+[^underconstruction]: Tony Abbott's personal assistant later told me that the form was broken because the website was in the middle of some construction/upgrading.

 ## The government

 It's a big place.

+In the beginning, humans developed the concept of language by banging rocks together and saying "oof, oog, and so on".
+Then something went horribly wrong, and now people unironically begin every sentence with "in regards to".
+Our story begins here.

-There are like fifty thousand million different departments, and they all know which acronyms to call each other, but you don't.
-If you EVER call it DMP&C instead of DPM&C you are gonna be express email forwarded into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells.
-And believe me, they've lost a lotta good people trying.
+The government has like fifty thousand million different departments, and they all know which acronyms to call each other, but you don't.
+If you EVER call it DMP&C instead of DPM&C you are gonna be express email forwarded into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells, in spite of all the good people they've lost trying.

 I didn't even know where to begin with this.
 Desperately, I called Tony Abbott's former political party, who were all like